Estimated reading time: 5 minutes

 Community gardens are a fantastic way for people to come together over their love of gardening.
 While growing food is usually the central theme (and is definitely important) the real gold often comes from the edges.

 People work together, friendships slowly build over the weeding, and skills are shared.
-Stories, seeds and fruit are traded.
+Stories, seeds, and fruit are traded.
 Community grows.

 Building a community of like-minded gardeners is also one of the driving forces behind Grow Great Fruit.
 We didn’t have much of a community when we were learning how to grow organic fruit, so we created one.

 The program is specifically designed to create a feeling of community between our members.
 In reality, they’re growing fruit on their own (or with their families) in far-flung gardens all around Australia.
-Being a member of Grow Great Fruit gives them a central place to connect with each other no matter where they live.
+Being a member of Grow Great Fruit gives them a central place to connect no matter where they live.

 Bringing community back into farming